ucam-ceb-como/FlamePyrometry/README.md

 In this example, the other columns in the file are not required but show the exposure times and counts of the red, green, and blue channel.
 Dividing column 6 (green counts) by column 4 (exposure time) and plotting the result over column 0 (temperature) leads to the power law function as required for the soot volume fractions.
 The code can calculate the temperature lookup table, i.e., a table of the colour ratios expected to be recorded by the camera as a function of the soot temperature.
-The function uses the theoretical camera, lens, and filter response to calculate colour ratios of a hot thermocouple and compares it to experimentally measured values. the blue and red colour channels are scaled to match the theoretical and observed colour ratios after which the ratios of hot soot are calculated.
+The function uses the theoretical camera, lens, and filter response to calculate colour ratios of a hot thermocouple and compares it to experimentally measured values.
+The blue and red colour channels are scaled to match the theoretical and observed colour ratios after which the ratios of hot soot are calculated.
 Further details can be found in the following publications:
-Ma and Long, Proceedings of the Combustion Institute 34 (2013) 3531-3539 (https://www.sciencedirect.com/science/article/pii/S1540748912000314)
+* Ma and Long, Proceedings of the Combustion Institute 34 (2013) 3531-3539 (https://www.sciencedirect.com/science/article/pii/S1540748912000314)
-Kuhn et al., Proceedings of the Combustion Institute 33 (2011) 743-750 (https://www.sciencedirect.com/science/article/pii/S1540748910000209)
+* Kuhn et al., Proceedings of the Combustion Institute 33 (2011) 743-750 (https://www.sciencedirect.com/science/article/pii/S1540748910000209)
 Once the code has calculated the lookup table, it is able to calculate the soot temperature profiles of the flame.

 ##### Get soot volume fraction

 The code includes the function to calculate the soot volume fraction using the previously calculated soot temperatures, the recorded light intensity, the exposure time used while imaging the flame, and the camera calibration.
-Further details can be found in the following
+Further details can be found in Ma and Long (2013) and Kuhn et al. (2011).
-publications:
-Ma and Long, Proceedings of the Combustion Institute 34 (2013) 3531-3539 Kuhn et al., Proceedings of the Combustion Institute 33 (2011) 743-750

 You need to update the 'pixelmm value' and 'exposure'. 'pixelmm' is the mm for each pixel and 'exposure' corresponds to the exposure time used while taking the flame images.
 To correlate the exposure time with the temperature you need a function.
 This function can be obtained form the measured green signal emitted from a hot thermocouple divided by the exposure time as a function of temperature.
 The equation is obtained by plotting the green counts / exposure time over temperature and fitting a power law function to it.